 a.
-Assist in efforts to ensure safety at hazardous materials work sites
+Assist in efforts to ensure safety at hazardous materials work sites.

-9. NC DEPARTMENT OF ADULT CORRECTION (NCDAC)
+10. NC DEPARTMENT OF ADULT CORRECTION (NCDAC)

 - a.
 Evacuate on a priority basis any offenders housed in prison facilities that might be affected by the discharge of hazardous materials. - b.
 Provide transportation equipment, uniformed personnel, and related services to include the support of law enforcement personnel as may be directed. - c.
-Provide food service support as directed. - d.
+Support mass feeding activities. - d.
 Develop plans for the evacuation of offenders and other affected DAC personnel within the evacuation zone. - e.
 Provide supervision and offender labor for cleanup.